cgsecurity/testdisk_documentation/partition_recovery.rst

  * Use up/down arrow keys to select your hard drive with the lost partition/s.
  * Press Enter to Proceed.

-.. note:: macOS - If available, use raw device ``/dev/rdisk*`` instead of ``/dev/disk*`` for faster data transfer.
+.. note:: macOS - If available, use raw device :file:`/dev/rdisk*` instead of :file:`/dev/disk*` for faster data transfer.

-.. warning:: Windows - Do not select C:, D: or another drive letter.
+.. warning:: Windows - Do not select :file:`C:`, :file:`D:` or another drive letter.
 It's useless to search partitions inside a partition.

 Partition table type selection
 ------------------------------